NWWayward/NWWayward.github.io/_orgs/Vagabonds.md

  - Speed: 15
  - Requires: Ketsuryūgan Active, target with a Bleed status

 Effect: If this hits, make a status roll.
 Your target's highest bleed status is removed if they pass a status roll, or halved (rounded up) if they fail.
-Either way, they take damage equal to X * (NDB or 5, whichever is higher), where X is the removed bleed's original severity.
+Either way, they take damage equal to (X + NDB) * 8, where X is the removed Bleed's original severity.
 This damage ignores Damage Reduction.
 If this would wound your target, it does not do so; instead of wounding, you inflict a -X/5 penalty to Stamina, Chakra Exhaustion, and to their next Genjutsu Defense roll.

 You recover HP (not Vitality) equal to X * 2, up to your maximum HP - any in excess of your maximum HP is instead added to the battlefield as Blood Points.